 For instance, the molecule can absorb the energy contained in the incident light and the result is a faster rotation or a more pronounced vibration.

-IR Spectroscopy instrumentation
+IR Spectroscopy Instrumentation

-Graph of IR spectrum
+Graph of the IR spectrum

 Given below is a sample of typical Infrared Absorption Frequencies.